“For He who said, ‘Do not commit adultery,’ also said, ‘Do not murder.’”

 I said, ‘I will confess my transgressions to the Lord,”

 And You forgave the iniquity of my sin.’”

 We do not “fall” into adultery.
-Adultery always begins by a heart prepared and shaped by a pattern of lustful or covetous thoughts.
-We always first incubate adultery in the mind.
+Adultery always begins with a heart prepared and shaped by a pattern of lustful or covetous thoughts.
+We always first incubate adultery in mind.
 Sinful thoughts are not innocent.
-Some people believe that they can commit adultery in the mind and it is not truly a sin.
-This is why the Lord Jesus said that anyone who looks on a woman to lust for her has committed adultery in his heart (Mt.
+Some people believe that they can commit adultery in mind, and it is not truly a sin.
+This is why the Lord Jesus said that anyone who looks on a woman to lust for her had committed adultery in his heart (Mt.
 5:21–22, 27–28).

-Jesus sets the standard very high so that we will not accept this kind of rationalization in our minds.
-If we tolerate this sin our hearts, we show evidence of a hardened heart.
+Jesus sets the standard very high not to accept this kind of rationalization in our minds.
+If we tolerate this sin in our hearts, we show evidence of a hardened heart.
 If we fantasize about adultery, it is a sin that we wish to commit.
 Mental adultery is no peccadillo because it gives birth to actual sin.
 Actual sin is the offspring of our thought life (Ja 1:15).